- What is a Loan Estimate disclosure Statement and why do I receive it?

 No. We would love for you to do business with Fairway Independent Mortgage Corp in Houston Texas and if there are any problems, please consult with your loan officer or our Branch Manager-James Ward.
 The only commitment you have is when you have completed the signatures on the closing documents and the loan funds.

 - Where will I be closing, how much do I bring to close and can I bring a personal check?

 The contract will specify where you will be closing.
 3-5 days prior to closing Fairway Independent Mortgage Corp will contact you regarding how much to bring and to bring it in the form of a cashiers check made payable to the title company.
 You can have a personal check of up to $1,000.00 for any difference in the amount you are told and the actual amount needed.

 - How will I be updated on my loan?

 Fairway Independent Mortgage Corp will contact you with anything prior to the completion of your application and we will contact you after the application has been originated.
 Once your loan is approved and the appraisal is in, we will contact you regarding any pertinent information.
 Finally you will be contacted 7-10 days prior to closing for confirmation of details and 3-5 days before closing to go over final figures.

 - What is Private Mortgage Insurance (PMI)?

-Private mortgage insurance is required on conventional loans and may allow you to purchase a home for as little as 5% down.
+Private Mortgage Insurance PMI is required on conventional loans and may allow you to purchase a home for as little as 3% down.
 This coverage requires a monthly insurance fee to be paid.
-PMI is only required if your loan-to-value is 80% and above.
+PMI is only required if your loan-to-value ratio is above 80%.